phrugsa-limbunlom/phrugsa-limbunlom/README.md

 ## About Me
-✨ AI enthusiast, who is deeply interested in AI-driven solutions and the development of AI-powered products.
-I have hands-on experience implementing models for regression and classification problems, including financial forecasting, image classification, and biochemical production.
-Now, I am eager to design sophisticated AI workflows for generative and automation tasks using Generative AI and AI agents, while also exploring world models to tackle reasoning challenges.
+✨ AI enthusiast deeply interests in AI-driven solutions and AI-powered product development.
+Having hands-on experience implementing models for regression and classification problems, including financial forecasting, image classification, and biochemical production.
+Now, eager to design sophisticated AI workflows for generative and automation tasks using Generative AI and AI agents, while also exploring world models to tackle reasoning challenges.

 💻 Software engineer (backend) implements microservices and API integration for robust and scalable software.